dshmul/CTF-writeups/BuckeyeCTF 2022/what-you-see-is-what-you-git.md

 > .git => logs => HEAD

-Checkouted out to branch whcih contained the message "Hid the flag".
+Checkouted out to branch which contained the message "Hid the flag".

 Viewed the contents of the flag file and found the flag in the first line.